DTierneyDev/Gametionary/README.md

 This project is an online dictionary for Game related words, abbreviations and phrases.

-Using this website, you will be able to read the entries that have been entered into the database.
+Using this desktopsite, you will be able to read the entries that have been entered into the database.
 Add you own entries into the database.
 Edit entries that are in the database, and delete entries from the database.

 You can also upvote entries that you find helpful or accurate.

-The goals of this website are to:
+The goals of this desktopsite are to:
 - Allow users to easily share information on game related jargon.
 - Allow users to easily find information on game related jargon.
 - Allow users to upvote information that they find helpful.